Chapter 6 – Providing a Safe Educational and Work Environment

 OED also oversees affirmative-action compliance.
-Complaints of gender-based sexual misconduct, including sexual harassment or Title IX, should be addressed to the University’s Title IX Coordinator, Kegan Allee, CUB Building, University Park Campus, Los Angeles, California 90089-0704, 213-740-5806.
-The Office of Equity and Diversity can provide information on the university’s Americans with Disabilities Act/Section 504 of the Rehabilitation Act of 1973 Coordinator and the university’s Age Discrimination Act Coordinator.
+Complaints of gender-based sexual misconduct, including sexual harassment or Title IX, should be addressed to the University’s Title IX Coordinator, Gretchen Dahlinger Means, CUB Building, University Park Campus, Los Angeles, California 90089-0704, 213-740-5806.
+Christine Street is the University’s Americans with Disabilities Act/Section 504 of the Rehabilitation Act of 1973 Coordinator.
+Karen Nutter, firstname.lastname@example.org, is the Age Discrimination Act Coordinator for the Age Discrimination Act of 1975.
 If a complaint is against a student, contact either the Title IX Coordinator or Student Judicial Affairs and Community Standards (SJACS).

 Complainants are expected to make their complaints as soon as possible.
 While there is no time limit to making a complaint to the University, delay in taking formal action with respect to an incident may foreclose other remedies under federal or state law, and can otherwise impede the investigation, due to changes in memory, or the reduced likelihood of finding witnesses.

 6-D (1)(b) Reports of Violations Under University Policy

 This Section 6-D (1)(b) deals only with responsibilities under University policy; for responsibilities under the law see Section 6-D (1)(c).